programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ```

 If you're already familiar with pip from the [pip tutorial](https://programminghistorian.org/lessons/installing-python-modules-pip),
-you can use that with an *activated* Anaconda environemnt as well.
+you can use that with an *activated* Anaconda environment as well.

 ```bash
 (prog_hist_env) public:ph-submissions thomasj$ pip install autopep8